 Best family-friendly tours in Lima

-• Parque de la Reserva (Circuito Mágico Agua): This is the magic water circuit light and folklore show.
+Parque de la Reserva (Circuito Mágico Agua): This is the magic water circuit light and folklore show.
 The show is dazzling show piece of water fountains shooting different colors that make up a lot of local animals like llamas and other important works of art of Peru.

-• Book a surfing lesson: Lima is a great spot to pick up some beginners surfers skills.
+Book a surfing lesson: Lima is a great spot to pick up some beginners surfers skills.
 The schools are all reasonably priced and the waves are small enough for beginners and small children.

-• Take a taxi to the Zoo “Parque de las Leyendas” with every imaginable animal from the coast, jungle and the Andes of Peru as well as international animals, a botanical garden and multiple habitats, and museums and archaeological sites.
+Take a taxi to the Zoo “Parque de las Leyendas” with every imaginable animal from the coast, jungle and the Andes of Peru as well as international animals, a botanical garden and multiple habitats, and museums and archaeological sites.

-• Take the Lima City Tour to see the highlights of the Peruvian Capital in an easy, enjoyable 4-5 hour tour.
+Take the Lima City Tourto see the highlights of the Peruvian Capital in an easy, enjoyable 4-5 hour tour.

-• Bike tour- Ride your bikes through Barranco and Miraflores, along the coast line.
+Bike tour- Ride your bikes through Barranco and Miraflores, along the coast line.

 Where to stay in Lima with children

 Barranco is an artsy, bohemian neighborhood.
-It has stops close to the metro line, which makes exploring the city pretty easy and accessible.
-The is slew of art galleries in the area.
+It is close to the metro line, which makes exploring the city pretty easy and accessible.
+There is an abundance of art galleries in the area.
 The buildings are colorful and it has walkable sidewalks to cute cafes and great stores to purchase souvenirs and trendy outfits.
-It is chilled area with a great vibe.
-Finally, there is an abundance of hotels in both areas for all different budgets that offer basic modern amenities like hot showers, continental breakfast and high speed Wi-Fi.
+Barranco is a chilled area with a great vibe.

 3) Arequipa with Kids

-Arequipa is a persona favorite.
-The city is aptly named the White city after the white buildings that make up the city made of Sillar, a stone from the many dormant and active volcanoes that surround the city.
-Arequipa is the third most visited city after Lima and Cusco and also has the second largest population after Lima.
-Thousands of tourists flock to this town to visit the world famous Colca Conyan, the world´s third deepest canyon.
+Thousands of tourists flock to this town to visit the world famous Colca Canyon, the world´s third deepest canyon.
 The canyon is home to outstanding fauna like the biggest bird of prey in the world, the endangered Andean condor.
-Also find the beautiful Chilean flamingo, the giant hummingbird and the graceful vicuña.
+Also in the area you can find the beautiful Chilean flamingo, the giant hummingbird and the graceful vicuña.
 Another great highlight of the city, is year -round pleasant climate.
 It does not get much average annual rain.

 On a visit to Arequipa you can look forward to white Baroque buildings, monasteries, museums, mouth watering traditional cuisine and dramatic landscapes in the Colca Canyon and its three major volcanoes.